syncfusion-content/blazor-docs/blazor/treegrid/how-to/customize-icon-column-menu.md

+---
+layout: post
+title: How to Customize Icon Column Menu in Blazor Tree Grid Component | Syncfusion
+description: Checkout and learn about Customize Icon Column Menu in Blazor Tree Grid component of Syncfusion, and more details.
+platform: Blazor
+control: Tree Grid
+documentation: ug
+---

 # Customize column menu icon

 You can customize the column menu icon by overriding the default icon class `.e-icons.e-columnmenu` with the `content` property.